irmen/Pyro5/docs/source/nameserver.rst

    (The broadcast responder listens to UDP broadcast packets on the local network subnet, to signal its location to clients that want to talk to the name server)

-.. option:: -k, --key

-   Specify hmac key to use.
-Deprecated: use SSL instead, or if you must, set the key via the PYRO_HMAC_KEY environment variable before starting the name server.

 Starting the Name Server from within your own code
 ==================================================